 Academic Integrity: All students are expected to adhere to the Honor Code (http://instrument.unc.edu).
-Any violation will result in an F for the course, and other sanctions may apply.
+Any violation will result in an $\mathbf{F}$ for the course, and other sanctions may apply.

 - You may use your notes and textbook to complete SL assignments and polls.
 No other assistance is permitted.
-If you need a hint or guidance on the SL assignments, then you can consult with me, a TA or a UNC tutor.
+If you need a hint or guidance on the SL assignments, then you can consult me or a UNC tutor.
 You may not work on the problems with your classmate(s). - No assistance is permitted on exams.
-During the exam, however, feel free to ask me or a TA for clarification.
+During the exam, however, feel free to ask me for clarification.
 You are permitted to use a basic calculator as described on p.
-1 of the syllabus.

-- You will be permitted to discuss the writing assignments with your classmates, me, and/or the TAs, but each student must submit their own assignment in their own writing. - I will let you know whether you can consult with a classmate and/or use outside materials when answering an in-class poll.
+1 of the syllabus. - You will be permitted to discuss the writing assignments with your classmates and/or instructor, but each student must submit their own assignment in their own writing. - I will let you know whether you can consult with a classmate and/or use outside materials when answering an in-class poll.